 Clearly there are differing accounts on what was communicated by Dr Sampaio.
 It is not unusual for the Commission to be faced with two differing versions of events, and in this case the medical records do not assist to definitively determine what in fact occurred.
 On this basis the review has not found a basis for further action by the Commission in relation to the care and treatment provided by Dr Sampaio-

 The Medical Board and HCCC were both sent a link with both audio and video content and making both parties aware that it proved the fabrication of the hospital notes and actions of the doctors.
-It was a different and actual and accurate record of events.
+It offered a very different but very accurate record of events, since this information could not be falsified.
 The Medical Board did not even open the link.

-Legal advice will not act without a coroner's or medical report, derived of course from the hospital notes, which are buffed and limited.
-The estimated costs of independent review cost $100,000+ , and they are restricted to the hospital notes also, the court will not accept audio and video recordings (that clearly show the true course of events and context).
+Legal advice cannot not act without a coroner’s or medical report, derived of course from the hospital notes, which are buffed and limited.
+The estimated costs of independent review and legal action cost $100,000+, and unless clarity of the law and situation is confirmed by a Judge they are restricted to the hospital notes too under a “civil investigation”, the Court will not otherwise accept audio and video recordings (that clearly show the true course of events and context).

 Supplements